microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/organizationsettings.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The organizationSettings resource contains settings which are applicable to the [organization](organization.md) or which should be applied to [user](user.md) objects within a given organization.
+Contains settings that are applicable to the [organization](organization.md) or that should be applied to [user](user.md) objects within an organization.

 ## Methods